numpy/numpy/doc/neps/nep-0053-c-abi-evolution.md

-The second part is mainly about identifying and implementing the desired changes in a way that backwards compatibility will not be broken and API breaks remain managable for downstream libraries.
+The second part is mainly about identifying and implementing the desired changes in a way that backwards compatibility will not be broken and API breaks remain manageable for downstream libraries.
 Everyone change we do must have a brief note on how to adapt to the API change (i.e. alternative functions).